fbpx

 CMS Changes the Network Adequacy Application Process for Medicare Advantage Organizations

-CMS Reinstates Network Adequacy Reviews as a Condition of Initial or Expanding Service Area Applications
+CMS Network Adequacy Reviews for Initial or Service Area Expansion Applications

-In the past, MAOs only had to attest that they met network adequacy requirements when applying for the following contract year.
-However, under the updated oversight approach, MAOs applying for an initial or expanded service area must now demonstrate that their proposed provider network meets the network adequacy requirements for the pending service area during the application process.
+MA organizations applying for an initial or expanded service area must demonstrate that their proposed provider network meets the network adequacy requirements for the pending service area during the application process.

-First, MAOs must prove that their proposed provider network meets the network adequacy requirements for the number of primary care providers (PCPs) and specialists within the designated time and distance standards.
+MA organizations must demonstrate that their proposed provider network meets the network adequacy requirements for the number of primary care providers (PCPs) and specialists within the designated time and distance standards.

-To fulfill this requirement, MAOs need to submit their provider and facility Health Service Delivery (HSD) tables to the Network Management Module (NMM) of the Health Plan Management System (HPMS).
+To fulfill this requirement, MA organizations submit their provider and facility Health Service Delivery (HSD) tables to the Network Management Module (NMM) of the Health Plan Management System (HPMS).
 CMS will review the HSD tables to determine if the provider network meets the requirements.

 Building Ahead: Timeline Adjustments

-Second, the rule implies that the proposed network is adequate one year before it is live.
-This has a significant impact on MAOs, as it forces them to adjust their timelines for future provider networks.
+The proposed network must be adequate one year before it is live.
+This has a significant impact on MA organizations, as it forces them to adjust their timelines for future provider networks.

 P.S.
 If you prefer video, watch this YouTube Video instead.